bnosac/ETM/README.md

 # ETM - R package for Topic Modelling in Embedding Spaces

-This repository contains an R package which is an implementation of ETM
+This repository contains an R package called `topicmodels.etm` which is an implementation of ETM

 - ETM is a generative topic model combining traditional topic models (LDA) with word embeddings (word2vec)
     - It models each word with a categorical distribution whose natural parameter is the inner product between a word embedding and an embedding of its assigned topic